Nastel/TNT4J/README.md

 All TNT4J messages can be routed via a SLF4J event sink and therefore can take advantage of the underlying logging frameworks supported by
 SLF4J.

-Developers may also enrich event messages and pass context to TNT4J using hash tag enrichment scheme.
+Developers may also enrich event messages and pass context to TNT4J using hashtag enrichment scheme.
-Hash tags are used to decorate event messages with important meta data about each log message.
+Hashtags are used to decorate event messages with important metadata about each log message.
-This meta data is used to generate TNT4J tracking events:
+This metadata is used to generate TNT4J tracking events:
 ```java
 logger.info("Starting a tnt4j activity #beg=Test, #app=" + Log4JTest.class.getName());
 logger.warn("First log message #app=" + Log4JTest.class.getName() + ", #msg='1 Test warning message'");